atreyasha/sentiment-argument-mining/src/README.md

 #### i.
 Argumentation

-In order to pre-process and encode US election debate data, we have developed some useful functions in `pre_process_argumentation.py`.
+In order to pre-process and encode US election debate data, use the script `pre_process_argumentation.py`.
 Usage documentation for this script is shown below:

 ```
 $ python3 pre_process_argumentation.py --help